comiko-app/comiko/README.md

 - Distance
 - Price

-Discover new artist by having fun and developing your humorous CULTURE!
+Discover new artists by having fun and developing your humorous CULTURE!
 Add shows to your favorites!

 ## French Introduction
 ## Qu'est-ce que c'est?